 In 1980, Prime Minister Trudeau tried to return the railway land to its rightful owners:

 |MARATHON REALTY sold CPR land, federal Crown property, to multinational corporations.
 (The document is from "The 1984 Report of the Auditor General of Canada"---Section 6.90.)|

-Premier Campbell demanded that the Provincial Capital Commission provide him with a list of Crown properties that could be sold.
+Former Marathon Realty executive/BC Premier Gordon Campbell demanded that the Provincial Capital Commission provide him with a list of Crown properties that could be sold.
+The Fraser Institute wants all the National Parks in British Columbia to be devolved to the B.C provincial government.
+I wonder how long these parks will remain public, when Premier Campbell gets his hands on them.
 In the year 2012, 100 PCC holdings will be privatized.
 The Provincial Capital Commission owns harbours, park land and many historic buildings, including:

 |The CPR Steamship Terminal Building in Victoria, B.C.|

 |812 Wharf Street in Victoria, B.C.|

 |Jane Jacobs at the "Save the Penn Station" rally in New York City, 1962.
 Notice the similarity between Penn Station and Toronto's Union Station.|

 Air Canada/Trans Canada Airlines

 The general public believes that CN Rail and CP Rail are rivals.
 Nothing could be further from the truth: